Guide to Cold-Climate Fig Varieties

 San Pedro Figs

-But it doesn’t mature.
+But that main crop doesn’t mature.

-That’s because this second crop requires a pollinator (a little wasp that’s found in warmer, commercial fig-producing regions.)
-An example of a San Pedro fig is the variety Desert King (see below.)
+That’s because the second crop of San Pedro fig varieties requires a pollinator (a little wasp that’s found in warmer, commercial fig-producing regions.)

 Grow a Breba Crop to get Early Figs in Cold Climates